 Today, I’m sharing a Laksa recipe that starts with a store bought Laksa paste.
 If you’ve ever tried to make laksa at home using a store bought paste and just added that to coconut milk like it says to do on the jar, you’ve probably been sorely disappointed with the outcome.

-That’s because like any curry paste, Laksa paste benefits greatly from some freshening up.
+That’s because like all curries (red curry, green curry), Laksa paste benefits greatly from some freshening up.
 Just a bit of garlic, ginger, lemongrass and chilli sautéed before adding the store bought paste will take this Laksa from meh to mind blowingly delicious!

 What’s in Laksa?